 An overall GPA of 2.8 or higher, with no grade below a C, is required in all prerequisite courses to be considered for admission into the program.
 Completion of these courses does not guarantee acceptance into the program.
 All science courses must have a lab.
-For credit toward admission to the program, BSC 2085 - Anatomy and Physiology I, BSC 2085L - Anatomy and Physiology I Lab, BSC 2086 - Anatomy and Physiology II, and BSC 2086L - Anatomy and Physiology II Lab coursework must be completed with a C or higher within the previous five years.
-If coursework was completed more than five years ago you must pass the college required competency exam OR you may complete BSC 2084C - Essentials of Anatomy and Physiology I with a C or higher.

-An exemption examination for HUN 1201 - Human Nutrition is available in the Nursing Department.
+An exemption examination for HUN 1201 Human Nutrition is available in the Test Center.
 A score of 80% is required to pass each exam.
 A student cannot enter the Fast-Track Bridge component without a successful exam score or satisfactory completion of these courses.